Caption: Google is the leading search engine.

 Years ago, the way to win at SEO was to get as many people linking to your website as possible.
 It didn’t matter who was linking to you: the more, the merrier.
-That was quickly abused, and websites known as “link farms” sprung up everywhere, which linked to any and every website willing to pay.
+That was quickly abused, and websites known as “link farms” sprung up everywhere, which linked to any and every website like bloggerwalk willing to pay.
 These websites served no real purpose and offered no value to human visitors.

 Modern Methods of Link Building